warlookq3/edx-documentation/en_us/edx_style_guide/source/wordlist.rst

        "Third-party" is the adjective form: "third-party software".
    * - topic
-     - In the edX guides, the concepts or procedures that are the lowest-level contents of a section are referred to as topics.
+     - In the edX guides, the concepts or procedures that are the lowest level contents of a section are referred to as topics.
    * - username
      - Use instead of "user name".
    * - XBlock